-These names are referred to as selector or accessor functions and are just that, functions.
-They must start with a lowercase letter or underscore and cannot have the same name as another function in scope.
-Thus the "ct" prefix on each above.
-Multiple constructors (of the same type) can use the same accessor function for values of the same type, but that can be dangerous if the accessor is not used by all constructors.
+These names are referred to as selector or accessor tiple constructors (of the same type) can use the ities are defined as typeclasses in Haskell.

+same accessor function for values of the same type, by all constructors.
 Consider this rather contrived example:

 '''

 data Con = Con { conValue :: String }

 | Uncon { conValue :: String }

-| Noncon
+Noncon

 whichCon con = "convalue is " ++

 conValue con

 '''